ovh/docs/pages/web/web-paas/configuration-services/mysql/guide.en-au.md

 ## Objective

-$partner_full supports both MariaDB and Oracle MySQL.
+Web PaaS supports both MariaDB and Oracle MySQL.
 While there are some differences at the application level for developers, they function nearly identically from an infrastructure point of view.

 See the [MariaDB documentation](https://mariadb.org/learn/) or [MySQL documentation](https://dev.mysql.com/doc/refman/8.0/en/) for more information.